-Whether you’re a festival veteran or it’s your first time, we want you to have the best weekend ever, and stay safe.
-Everyone’s welfare and safety is our primary concern, and we want all festival goers to enjoy Sundown Festival and stay safe.
+Everyone’s welfare and safety is our primary concern.
+Please take the time to read the below information as we want all festival goers to enjoy Sundown Festival and stay safe.

 Pick Up and Drop Off

 We have designated Drop Off and Pick Up points so you can arrange a safe ride home and stay safe getting to and from the festival site.
-They’re just off the road and easy to find – check out our site map and road signs, plus they’re stewarded so you can always ask a Sundown Steward to help.
-You can read more HERE.
+They’re just off the road and easy to find by following our festival signage or ask a steward and they will be happy to point you in the right direction.

 Please DO NOT arrange to be dropped off or picked up elsewhere, and we especially ask that you DO NOT use Longwater Retail Park (including Sainsbury’s) as the walk along the road and over the roundabout is not safe.